AI-4-atmosphere-remote-sensing/satellite_collocation/examples/RESTFull API Gateway with Lambda-configuration.md

 ![text-here](./APIGateway_Images_dev/25.png)

+It will ask for a Resource Name, where you can put any name _(test, in our case)_, then click **Create Resource** button.

+![text-here](./APIGateway_Images_dev/26.png)

 Then you can select any method you need.
 In our case we chose **GET**.
 After that click the associated small **tick mark**.

-![text-here](./APIGateway_Images_dev/26.png)
+![text-here](./APIGateway_Images_dev/27.png)

 At this point, we need to attach the Lambda function that we created earlier.
 To do so, choose, lambda Function from Integration type, select your right Region, then in the Lambda Function text box, start typing your Lambda funtion name, it will show you related functions, just choose the one you need for this task.
 Finally hit **Save** button.

-![text-here](./APIGateway_Images_dev/27.png)
+![text-here](./APIGateway_Images_dev/28.png)

 Once you clicked Save, it will pop-up the follwoing window askign about permission.
 Press **OK**.

-![text-here](./APIGateway_Images_dev/28.png)
+![text-here](./APIGateway_Images_dev/29.png)

 Now the Lambda is connected to this API.
 The methods and asscociated Lambda is displayed here on the right panel.
 Now, we need to deploy the API.
 To do so, click **Actions** and then **Deploy API**.

-![text-here](./APIGateway_Images_dev/29.png)
+![text-here](./APIGateway_Images_dev/30.png)

 The new pop-up will ask for Deployment Stage, just select the **[New Stage]** and as a stage name you can choose anything (like _v1_).
 Hit **Deploy**.

-![text-here](./APIGateway_Images_dev/30.png)
+![text-here](./APIGateway_Images_dev/31.png)

 At this point you will be able to see a link but we will not use this one but the other one!

-![text-here](./APIGateway_Images_dev/31.png)
+![text-here](./APIGateway_Images_dev/32.png)

 On the Stage, click the **v1** dropdown and select **GET**, the API link will appear on the right pannel.
 This is our final API.
 You can just click it and it will do the job!
 For later use, you can save this link somewhere.
-![text-here](./APIGateway_Images_dev/32.png)

 ![text-here](./APIGateway_Images_dev/33.png)

+You can also go to your Lambda function and you will see now the API Gateway is details is here now.
+It means the API gateway can use this lambda function as a trigger.

 ![text-here](./APIGateway_Images_dev/34.png)

+***YOU are All SET***